nuatmochoi/influxdb-mcp-http-server/TESTS.md

 npm test -- --testPathIgnorePatterns=integration.test.js
 ```

-## Direct API Test
+## Direct Testing Approach

-The integration tests include a direct API test that bypasses the MCP protocol to directly verify connectivity with InfluxDB.
-This test is useful for isolating issues between the InfluxDB API and the MCP protocol layer.
+The integration tests use a direct API testing approach that focuses on verifying the core functionality without depending on the MCP client.
+This approach has several advantages:

-If the direct API test passes but the MCP client tests fail, the issue is likely with the MCP protocol implementation rather than InfluxDB connectivity.
+1. **Isolates Test Concerns**: Separates InfluxDB connectivity testing from MCP client/server communication issues
+2. **More Reliable Tests**: Reduces dependency on the MCP client, which can have its own reliability challenges
+3. **Better Error Visibility**: Makes it easier to diagnose exactly where issues occur in the stack
+4. **Faster Execution**: Direct API calls are typically faster than going through the full MCP stack

+For testing server functionality directly, we use:
+- Child process spawning with controlled environment variables
+- Direct HTTP fetch calls to InfluxDB API endpoints
+- Code scanning to validate prompt content

 ## Troubleshooting Guide